Opial's inequality in $q$-Calculus revisited: Abstract

 \section{Abstract}

-We give corrections concerned with the proofs of the theorems from the paper \cite{q-O}, where, by using quite a elementary method based on some simple observations and applications of some fundamental inequalities, a new general Opial type integral inequality in $q$-Calculus was established, Opial inequalities in $q$-Calculus involving two functions and their first order derivatives were investigated, and several particular cases were discussed.
+We have fundamentally corrected the proofs of the theorems from our paper \cite{q-O} by giving an entirely different approach, using quite a simple method based on applications of some elementary inequalities, well-known H\"older's inequality and the Gauchman $q$-restricted integral.